 Roasted beets are a year-round staple in our home; they’re fantastic for tossing in salads, alongside tangy feta cheese and lightly pickled red onions; as a sumptuous filling for fresh ravioli with goats cheese; incorporated into spicy veggie burgers; or, I have done here, combined with chickpeas and a few other ingredients to create a luscious take on traditional hummus.
 The addition of lots and lots of lemon and fresh mint here provides a zingy contrast to the sweet earthiness of the root.
-I always have a large bowl of hummus in the fridge and this is one of my favourites to eat with freshly baked flatbread and crisp crudités.
+I always have a large bowl of hummus in the fridge and this is one of my favourites to eat with freshly baked village bread still warm from the oven.

 250g good quality dried chickpeas, soaked overnight in plenty of water

-3 medium beetroots, washed, unpeeled and cut into quarters
+3 medium beetroots, washed, unpeeled and cut in half

 2 cloves of garlic, peeled